Chung-Ang University: Adversities

+The school's first stone building on the grounds was started in April 1937 and became the Young-Shin Hall upon its completion in May 1938.
+Students subsequently founded the Chosun Kindergarten Education Society and hosted concerts, plays, and literary activities.
+During World War II Chung-Ang was heavily targeted by the Japanese because Yim was educated in the United States and was a Christian.
+Under pressure from Japanese forces towards the end of the war the school was no longer able to admit new students and it was subsequently closed in 1944.

+Official recognition
-In April 1947, the school was again reorganised into the Chung-Ang College for Women, and then to the Chung-Ang College in May 1948, establishing itself as a co-educational institution.

-While Yim served as a national diplomat in the United Nations, she continued her efforts in developing the college and was appointed dean and chairman of the board.
+Following the defeat of Japan and the liberation of Korea, Yim reopened Chung-Ang on 28 September 1945.
+In October of the same year the Chung-Ang Teacher Training School was re-organised under the name of the Chung-Ang Professional School for Women.
+In April 1947 the school was again reorganised into the Chung-Ang College for Women and then in May 1948 to the Chung-Ang College, establishing itself as a co-educational institution.
+Yim continued her efforts in developing the college while serving as a Korean diplomat in the United Nations, and was appointed dean and chairman of the board.

-Though the college celebrated its first conferment of a bachelor's degree in May 1950, it was again closed indefinitely due to the outbreak of the Korean War.
-The school's management and students fled to Busan, where a temporary office was established.
-The Chung-Ang College continued its education in its temporary Busan center, during the duration of the war.
-The college was officially granted university status in February 1953.
-Yim was then appointed as chancellor of the university.
+Though the college celebrated its first conferment of a bachelor's degree in May 1950 it was again closed indefinitely due to the outbreak of the Korean War.
+The school's management and students fled to Busan where a temporary office was established and the Chung-Ang College continued operating for the duration of the war.
+The college was granted official university status in February 1953 and Yim was appointed as first chancellor of the university.

-Following the declaration of ceasefire in July 1953, the university's management and teaching faculty returned to the original site in Heukseok-dong, Seoul.
-However, lectures continued to be taught in temporary buildings as the site was occupied by the U.S. Army.
-The site was eventually recovered in April 1954.
+Following the declaration of a ceasefire in July 1953 the university's management and teaching faculty returned to the original site in Heukseok-dong, Seoul.
+However, the site was occupied by the U.S. Army and so lectures had to be taught in temporary buildings until the site was eventually recovered in April 1954.

-The university continued to expand.
-By 1959, it encompassed 19 educational departments under four faculties, with a student population of over 2,000.
-Concurrently, the university established the International Culture Research Institute, in an effort to enhance research activities.

 Expansion

-In 1960, CAU students protested against the March 1960 South Korean presidential election.
-CAU was appointed Sung-Hee Yim as its second chancellor on 2 October 1961, before being re-elected as the third chancellor.
+The university continued to expand and by 1959 it encompassed 19 educational departments under four faculties with a student population of over 2,000.
+The university also established the International Culture Research Institute in an effort to enhance research activities.
+In 1960 CAU students protested against the March 1960 South Korean presidential election, and on 2 October 1961 Sung-Hee Yim was appointed as CAU's second chancellor.
+He was later re-elected as the third chancellor.

-In 1965, the university, and its subsidiaries and affiliated schools, underwent a significant reorganization, in an effort to develop a unified education under the CAU name, from kindergarten to graduation.
-In 1968, the university was reorganized once again into the eight component faculties.
-CAU celebrated its 50th anniversary in 1968.
+The university, together with its subsidiaries and affiliated schools, underwent a significant reorganisation in 1965 in an effort to develop a unified kindergarten-to-graduation education under the CAU name.
+In 1968 the university was reorganised once again, this time into eight component faculties, and celebrated its 50th anniversary the same year.
 Chull Soon Yim became the university's fourth chancellor.

 Louise Yim died on 17 February 1977.